Cray-HPE/docs-csm/operations/security_and_authentication/Retrieve_an_Authentication_Token.md

 ## Retrieve an Authentication Token

-Retrieve a token for authenticating to the API gateway.
+Retrieve a token for authenticating to one of the API gateways.

 The following are important properties of authentication tokens:
 -   Keycloak access tokens remain valid for 365 days
 -   Secrets do not expire; they are persistent in Keycloak
 -   Tokens and/or secrets can be revoked at anytime by an admin

-The API gateway uses OAuth2 for authentication.
-A token is required to authenticate with this gateway.
+The API gateways use OAuth2 for authentication.
+A token is required to authenticate with one of the gateways.

+There are multiple API gateways that are used to access services from the different networks.

+- services-gateway accessible at api.nmnlb.SYSETM_DOMAIN_NAME or api-gw-service-nmn.local
+- customer-admin-gateway accessible at api.cmn.SYSTEM_DOMAIN_NAME
+- customer-user-gateway accessible at api.can.SYSTEM_DOMAIN_NAME or api.chn.SYSTEM_DOMAIN_NAME

+The appropriate token must be retrieved from the gateway to access services on that gateway.

 ### Procedure